 Authorized personnel and team members will be able to access files and make the necessary changes, effectively streamlining the flow of information within the team and everyone involved with the project, including the client.

 Some of the more complex file sharing features that come with on-premise solutions include audit trails and permission settings.
 This is to make sure all the information going through the platform, specifically the more sensitive data, is well organized and secure.
 If you are a company that employs off-site personnel, then a cloud-based solution might more suited to your needs as it extends file-sharing services to mobile devices.

-Video conferencing tools tend to be more expensive, hence the reason why it’s mostly only available in on-premise project management software solutions.
+Video conferencing features tend to be more expensive, hence the reason why they're only available in on-premise project management software solutions.
 Some on-premise software services offer video conferencing as a separate module that you can incorporate into your current project management solution for an additional fee.
 While this feature can be costly for SMBs at an enterprise level this is certainly a useful tool, especially for remote communication.

-The more common tool that you can expect to find in virtually any project management software, on-premise or otherwise, is text-based internal messaging.
-It is significantly cheaper and a very effective collaborative tool as it allows you to communicate with other members of your team instantly and in real-time.
+The most common tool that you can expect to find in virtually any project management software, on-premise or otherwise, is text-based internal messaging.
+It is significantly cheaper than external solutions and is a very effective collaborative tool as it allows you to communicate with other members of your team instantly and in real-time.

 Seamless integration with other business process applications is crucial to any project management software.
-For example, if you’re currently using apps like Skype, Dropbox, or Microsoft Office as part of your project management and day-to-day operation, then your on-premise software solution should allow you to integrate all of those tools without any problem.
+If you’re currently using apps like Skype, Dropbox, or Microsoft Office as part of your project management and day-to-day operation, then your on-premise software solution should allow you to integrate all of those tools without any issues.
 This also applies to more complex systems like CRMs.

 Security is another aspect that is very important when it comes to on-premise project management software.
 In fact, it is one of the main reasons why most medium- and large-sized companies generally go for on-premise systems, security and total control over their project and task management processes.